igorrendulic/smokeless/README.md

 ## Known bugs

-1.Deleting entry in Time Log should decrement matching data on corresponding date

-2.Rotated user profile images if taken on iOS
+1.Rotated user profile images if photo taken on iOS

-3.Increment, Decrement smoke log after add/remove promise returned

 ## TODO

 - Clean up the code

+- Infinite Scroll on Social and Time Log

+## WARNING

+- Comments and Like are currently not suited for large number of comments/likes per Post.
+Comments and posts are currently nested in each Post.
+In order to scale move to it's own chil (e.g. /social/postId/comments, /social/postId/likes)